photokandyStudios/TVSHA1Hash/readme.md

 ### Set Base Path

 The plugin needs to know where your files live, unless you want to specify each one as an absolute path.
-If the `file` plugin is available and version `1.2.0` or greater, the `dataDirectory` is the default location.
+If the `file` plugin is available and version `1.2.0` or greater, the `cordova.file.dataDirectory` is the default location.
 Otherwise no default is assumed.

 To set the base path: